l3ch4tno1r/Command_Line_3D/README.md

   - Mouse movement = camera control
   - P = pauses / resumes the simulation.
 It releases the mouse cursor so one can interact with Windows.
   - ESC = end the simulation

+## References

+This project is inspired by a youtuber known as OneLoneCoder / javidx9 (https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA) who made a series of videos on this topic.
+  - Link to the first video : https://www.youtube.com/watch?v=ih20l3pJoeU&list=PLrOv9FMX8xJE8NgepZR1etrsU63fDDGxO&index=23&t=6s